kusimo/quick-download-button/readme.txt

 2. Under Media, click on the Download Button icon.
 3. Click on the button to change the title, click on the download icon next to the button to upload a file for download.
 4. Enter a suitable title in the text box, the default title is download.
 All done!

+** More Gutenberg Usage **
+To hide the file size, use the advanced option in the Gutenberg settings.
+Click on the Additional CSS class(es) and add 'hide-size' to the class.

 ** Shortcode **
 Open the post or page you want to add a download button to, paste the shortcode example below